rockettheme/docs/Docs/joomla/basic/how_to_edit_the_logo.md

 5. Select your logo, click **Insert**, and **Save**.

-Your logo should now be replaced by the image you've selected.
+Your logo should now be replaced by the image you have selected.

 >> Note: Some templates have this option under the **Features** tab rather than **Style**.